glotzerlab/parsnip/README.rst

 **parsnip** is a minimal Python library for parsing `CIF <https://www.iucr.org/resources/cif>`_ files.
 While its primary focus is on simplicity and portability, performance-oriented design choices are made where possible.

+.. _parse:

-The ``parsnip.parse`` module handles standard CIF files (including those under the `CIF 1.1 <https://www.iucr.org/resources/cif/spec/version1.1>`_ and `CIF 2.0 <https://www.iucr.org/resources/cif/cif2>`_ standards).
-It includes a table reader for `loop\_`-delimited tables as well as a key-value pair reader.
-Provide a filename and a list of keys to either of these functions and you're all set to read start parsing CIF files!
+The ``parsnip.parse`` module handles standard CIF files (including those under the `CIF 1.1 <https://www.iucr.org/resources/cif/spec/version1.1>`_ and `CIF 2.0 <https://www.iucr.org/resources/cif/cif2>`_ standards), as well as many features from the `mmCIF <https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner’s-guide-to-pdb-structures-and-the-pdbx-mmcif-format>`_ format.
+The package includes a table reader for `loop\_`-delimited tables as well as a key-value pair reader.
+Provide a filename and a list of keys to either of these functions and you're all set to read start parsing CIF and mmCIF files!

-..
-TODO: reintroduce this text when the parsemm module is updated ``parsnip.parsemm`` handles `mmCIF <https://www.iucr.org/resources/cif/dictionaries/cif_mm>` files.

 .. _installing: